davidmytton/home/content/sustainable-computing.md

   worldwide](http://ceur-ws.org/Vol-2382/ICT4S2019_paper_16.pdf) (2019)
   and [Efficiency gains are not enough: Data center energy consumption continues to rise significantly](https://dx.doi.org/10.13140/RG.2.2.26033.40800) (2020) with the last of these providing an estimate for 400 TWh for 2020.
+An upcoming publication [mentioned in a brief research note](https://rgdoi.net/10.13140/RG.2.2.31826.43207) may put the estimate at 350-500 TWh in 2021.
 - **[Electricity Intensity of Internet Data Transmission: Untangling the Estimates](http://doi.wiley.com/10.1111/jiec.12630).** *Journal of Industrial Ecology* (2018).
 This is the latest calculation of fixed-line network energy